33dudu/magicreator/docs/term1/Term01 Conclusion.md

                 - Also, the age of the trash: People living in the city will throw away new plastic or trash immediately after they finish using it.
 But people I met in Jamaica will reuse the waste.
                 - (Can we design a machine that can dissolve and break down the waste in the local neighborhood and print it as a new usable thing?)

+            2. The ecosystem is amazing in Jamaica, its the gift from the sky, so when I saw a garbage mountain in the middle of amazing envirnoment, my heart start break down.

             **Noise Pollution from Sound Systems:**

             2. A good point from Jamaican teenager Chris: The issue of sound pollution from sound systems."

                 - _Impact on Community Well-being:_ The Jamaican teenager mention of sound systems and noise pollution highlights a potential environmental concern.
 Balancing the cultural significance of events with the well-being of local communities is crucial.

+            **Lack of technological skills**

+            - I couldn't help but notice the genuine curiosity people have about technology.
+It's amusing that whenever someone saw my phone, the first question was always, "Which iPhone is this?"
+Despite this interest, there's a twist – many locals face a challenge as they lack both knowledge and financial means to actively engage in societal activities.

+            - It's interesting to witness the excitement people have for modern gadgets, especially iPhones.
+However, the reality is that not everyone can fully dive into technology due to limited resources and knowledge.

+            - The mix of curiosity and limited access to information and financial resources creates a unique situation.
+There's interest, yet the pace of life seems laid-back, possibly because not everyone can fully participate in the digital world.

+            - My experience in Jamaica raises questions about the connection between technology, knowledge, and socioeconomic factors.
+How can we bridge the gap and empower communities to be more actively involved in the digital age?
+Initiatives focusing on digital literacy or making technology more accessible could play a significant role in creating a more inclusive and engaged society.

         - Bali